-Barbora Janulikova, 26, is from Southern Moravia in the Czech Republic and is in the third year of a PhD in Archaeology at Churchill.
+Dr Barbora Janulikova (G12) is from Southern Moravia in the Czech Republic and recently completed a PhD in Archaeology at Churchill.

 Barbara first came to Churchill in 2012 to complete an MPhil in Egyptology before starting her PhD and her special area of interest is the origins of Egyptian funerary culture, around 600 years before the pyramids were built.

 Barbora’s parents used all of their savings to help fund her MPhil and she knew her hopes of studying for a PhD at Churchill relied on securing funding elsewhere.
 Support for her fees came from the Arts and Humanities Research Council but Barbora was not eligible for a full award and it was only when she received an unexpected email from Churchill offering up to £9K a year to cover her living expenses that she was finally able to accept her dream offer to study for a PhD at the College.

 "Receiving the award from Churchill meant absolutely everything to me.
 It wasn't just the financial aspect – it was also the gesture.
 Imagine the situation; you’re desperately trying to secure your prospects for the next year to take up this great opportunity to study for a PhD at Cambridge but you don’t have the money and at the same time I was still in the middle of completing my masters course, then one day you receive an email…"

 Studying at Cambridge was a life-changing experience for Barbora both academically and personally and she points to the different tradition of thought that confronted her when she first came to Churchill, which was in stark contrast to her previous educational experience in Austria.